James Forbes, 17th Lord Forbes: Castle Forbes

-Forbes succeeded his father in the title in 1804, and was chosen a representative peer in 1806.
+Forbes succeeded his father in the title in 1804, and was chosen a Scottish representative peer in 1806.

 In 1815 he commissioned the building of the present Castle Forbes, based on the previous house, to designs by architect Archibald Simpson.

 Private life

 Forbes was from 1825 until 1830 Lord High Commissioner to the General Assembly of the Church of Scotland.
 He died 4 May 1843 at Bregenz, on Lake Constance, in his seventy-ninth year.

 He had married at Crailing, 2 June 1792, Elizabeth, eldest daughter and heiress of Walter Hunter, esq., of Polmood, in the county of Peebles, and Crailing, in the county of Roxburgh, by the Lady Caroline Mackenzie, fourth daughter of the Earl of Cromartie, and had ten children.

 His eldest son, the Hon.
 James Forbes, was an officer in the Coldstream Guards in the Peninsula and at Waterloo, but had predeceased his father in 1835.
 Lord Forbes was therefore succeeded by his second son, Walter Forbes, 18th Baron Forbes.

-His daughter Charlotte Elizabeth married Sir John Forbes, 7th Baronet (1785–1846)), and was the mother of William Forbes-Sempill, 17th Lord Sempill, and James Ochoncar Forbes, of Corse Castle.
+His daughter Charlotte Elizabeth married Sir John Forbes, 7th Baronet of Craigevar and Fintray (1785–1846)), and was the mother of William Forbes-Sempill, 17th Lord Sempill, and James Ochoncar Forbes, of Corse Castle.